pytorch/captum/docs/algorithms.md

 - [Original paper](https://arxiv.org/abs/1703.01365)

 ### Neuron Guided Backpropagation
 Neuron guided backpropagation is the analog of guided backpropagation for a particular neuron.
-It computes the gradient of the target neuron with respect the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated (any negative gradients are set to 0).
-Guided backpropagation was proposed in the context of an all-convolutional network and is generally used for neurons in convolutional networks, although the approach can be applied generically.
+It computes the gradient of the target neuron with respect the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated (applying ReLU to the input gradient) Guided backpropagation was proposed in the context of an all-convolutional network and is generally used for neurons in convolutional networks, although the approach can be applied generically.

 To learn more about Guided Backpropagation, visit the following resources:
 - [Original paper](https://arxiv.org/abs/1412.6806)

 ### Neuron Deconvolution
-Neuron guided backpropagation is the analog of deconvolution for a particular neuron.
+Neuron deconvolution is the analog of deconvolution for a particular neuron.
 It computes the gradient of the target neuron with respect the input, but gradients of ReLU functions are overridden so that the gradient of the ReLU input is simply computed taking ReLU of the output gradient, essentially only propagating non-negative gradients (without dependence on the sign of the ReLU input).
 Deconvolution was proposed in the context of a convolutional network and is generally used for convolutional networks, although the approach can be applied generically.

 To learn more about Deconvolution, visit the following resources: